 “With winter here and temperatures plummeting, that means higher energy costs for families and businesses,” said Senator Gillibrand.
-“During these tough economic times, many New Yorkers simply cannot afford this added strain on their budgets – especially since New Yorkers already pay more than the national average for energy costs.
+“During these tough economic times, and in the wake of Superstorm Sandy, many New Yorkers simply cannot afford this added strain on their budgets – especially since New Yorkers already pay more than the national average for energy costs.
 Weatherization programs help save families hundreds on energy costs while supporting local construction, small businesses, and manufacturing jobs.”

-“With subzero temperatures this week in the Mohawk Valley, our residents face extremely cold winters and are forced to pay expensive heating bills.
-Lower-income households in Oneida and Herkimer counties often spend more than 10 percent of their monthly income on heating and electricity,” Rep. Hanna said.
+“Families in the Southern Tier face very cold winters and are forced to pay expensive heating bills.
+Lower-income households in Tioga and Broome counties often spend more than 10 percent of their monthly income on heating and electricity,” Rep. Hanna said.
 “That’s why I support efforts like the Weatherization Assistance Program, which increase home efficiency and reduce energy bills over the long-term.
 Members of both political parties can support commonsense conservation and energy efficiency to make us less dependent on foreign sources of energy and save Upstate families much-needed dollars.”

-Mohawk Valley Community Action Agency, a human service agency that administers the Weatherization Assistance Program in Oneida and Herkimer Counties, currently has over 2800 households on their waiting list.
-Last year, Mohawk Valley Community Action Agency weatherized 264 households serving 461 individuals with the Weatherization Assistance Program.
-An additional 163 units, housing 251 individuals were completed as a result of the Empower NY Program.
-Last summer, with emergency cooling funds from the Weatherization Assistance Program, the agency installed air conditioning units in 193 homes and 312 individuals with medical conditions which had caused them to be endangered by the heat.
+Tioga Opportunities, Inc., a private, not for profit, intergenerational 501(c)(3) human service agency that administers the Weatherization Assistance Program in Tioga and Broome Counties, currently has over 2,200 households on their waiting list.
+Last year, Tioga Opportunities, Inc. weatherized 486 households serving 955 individuals with the Weatherization Assistance Program.
+An additional 317 units, housing 785 individuals were completed as a result of the Empower NY Program.

 With cold winters and high energy prices, these programs are uniquely important in New York.
 In 2005, State residents expended, on average, $2,409 per household on energy costs, compared to a national average of $1,810.
 As a result, weatherization investments are particularly helpful in assisting families: each dollar invested in program activities can save an estimated $3 in energy costs over the life of the installed measures.